noaione/yuusha-shoukan-ln/sources/v03/chapter5.md

 A young female elf, with her cheeks dyed red, invited me to dinner...

-[Miyama-sama... a caterpillar like me...was foolish enough to challenge you.
+[Miyama-sama... a caterpillar like me... was foolish enough to challenge you.
 Please accept my apologies.]

 [...W-Who are you?]